75 mg CAPSULES

 There are no known drug interactions with oseltamivir.

 The most important caution is to recognize that canine parvovirus is a life-threatening infection for which there is no substitute for hospitalization.
 One should never attempt to diagnose parvovirus infection on one's own nor treat it without veterinary supervision.
 Puppies that have advanced parvo symptoms (such as septicemia or severe dehydration) may not respond to oseltamivir.
-This medication works best early in the course of infection before the patient is already combating large amounts of virus.
-Remember, the goal of using oseltamivir is to minimize the amount of virus inside the patient so that the immune system will have an easier job eradicating the infected cells.
+This medication works best early in the course of infection before the patient is already combating large amounts of infectious organisms.
+If pathogenic bacteria have already invaded, the effectiveness of oseltamavir will be blunted..

 Reconstituted oseltamivir does not last longer than 10 days and must be disposed of thereafter.